project-origin/pedersen-commitment/src/ProjectOrigin.PedersenCommitment/README.md

 # Project-Origin Pedersen Commitment

-This library enables one to create and open Pedersen commitments.
+The library allows construction of Pedersen commitments and rangeproofs along with verification.

+This library wraps the rust [bulletproofs](https://github.com/dalek-cryptography/bulletproofs) and [curve25519-dalek](dalek-cryptography/curve25519-dalek) libraries using the ristretto group.

+## Release notes

-**Release notes** can be found on [GitHub](https://github.com/project-origin/pedersen-commitment/releases).
+All release notes can be found on [GitHub](https://github.com/project-origin/pedersen-commitment/releases).

 ## How to